 If you decide to refinance, remember that you should look at a few different lenders before committing.
 It is important that you find the best deal available.

 Saving money is always helpful.
 Finding new ways to help with the cost of your mortgage can help your financial situation a great deal.
-Reach out to a professional, consider your options and make a plan to help you save money on your monthly payments.
+Reach out to a professional, use the mortgage payment calculator, consider your options and make a plan to help you save money on your monthly payments.